 University of Arizona geographer Connie Woodhouse has been named a Regents Professor.
-The title Regents Professor serves as recognition of the highest academic merit and is awarded to faculty members who have distinguished accomplishments in teaching, scholarship, research or creative work.
+The title of Regents Professor is reserved for full professors whose exceptional achievements merit national and international distinction.

 Woodhouse, who is a professor in the School of Geography and Development in the College of Social and Behavioral Sciences, is the world's foremost authority on the use of tree-ring science, or dendrochronology, to understand the variable flow of river systems on time scales from years to millennia.